askmike/gekko/docs/Trading_methods.md

 Very similar to MACD but also a little different, read more [here](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:price_oscillators_pp).

-    // PPO settings:
-    config.PPO = {
+You can configure these parameters in config/strategies/PPO.toml:

-      // EMA weight (α)
+    # EMA weight (α)
-      // the higher the weight, the more smooth (and delayed) the line
+    # the higher the weight, the more smooth (and delayed) the line
-      short: 12,
-      long: 26,
-      signal: 9,
+    short = 12
+    long = 26
+    signal = 9

-      // the difference between the EMAs (to act as triggers)
+    # the difference between the EMAs (to act as triggers)
-      thresholds: {
-        down: -0.025,
-        up: 0.025,
+    [thresholds]
+    down = -0.025
+    up = 0.025
-        // How many candle intervals should a trend persist
+    # How many candle intervals should a trend persist
-        // before we consider it real?
+    # before we consider it real?
-        persistence: 2
+    persistence = 2
-      }
-    };

 - short is the short EMA that moves closer to the real market (including noise)
 - long is the long EMA that lags behind the market more but is also more resistant to noise.